akka/akka-persistence-cassandra/RELEASING.md

 From a direct clone (rather than a fork).
 You will need permission in sonatype to push to akka repositories.

-* run `test:runMain akka.persistence.cassandra.PrintCreateStatements` if statements or config have changed, paste into README.md
+* run `core/test:runMain akka.persistence.cassandra.PrintCreateStatements` if keyspace/table statements or config have changed,
+  paste into README.md
 * commit and push a new version number in the README.md
 * sbt -Dpublish.maven.central=true